saltytine/hypervisor/README.md

-# armv8-baremetal-demo-rust
+# sysHyper

-using rust to write an armv8 hypervisor, for the purpose of being better than humza, and ofc, learning
+a hyperfivor written in rust for mission-critical devices and systems, for the purpose of being better than humza, and ofc, learning

 ## ~/.cargo/config
 ```shell